 7.2 Beverage Pairings

-Pair your pot pie with beverages that enhance the meal.
-A glass of chilled white wine like Chardonnay or a light beer can be refreshing options.
-For non-alcoholic choices, consider sparkling water with a splash of lemon or iced tea.
+A cold white wine like Chardonnay or a light beer works nice.
+For non-alcohol, sparkling water with lemon or iced tea are good choices.

 7.3 Serving Suggestions